gklyne/annalist/documents/release-notes/22020409-release-preparation.md

     - The rest should just happen.
         - Note: a new Zenodo URL is generated for the release.
-        - 2022-04-13:  Zewnodo showing failure message
+        - 2022-04-13:  Zenodo showing failure message
             - disconnected and reconnected github account
-            - redelivered via annlist -> settings -> webhooks -> Recent deliveries
+            - redelivered via annlist -> settings -> webhooks -> Recent deliveries - didn't work
-            - (waiting for Zenodo update at https://zenodo.org/account/settings/github/repository/gklyne/annalist)
+            - deleted GitHub release and re-created: worked this time.
     - The link in the DOI badge should display the new release from Zenodo.